VishakhaSahu05/MentorX-backend/README.md

 - created a block Schema
 - created a block/unblock API for Mentor
 - modified the request/sent API ( block student will not be allowed to sent req again to same mentor)

+- Created account and Installed S3
+- Configured S3 in backend
+- Upload API created

+# Core Flow

+- Mentors create posts with media (image/video)
+- Media is uploaded to AWS S3
+- The returned media URL is saved along with post data in MongoDB
+- Students can view mentor posts via a feed.
+- Mentors can view their own posts in their dashboard.

+# Student Feed

+- Students can view all mentor posts.
+- Posts are displayed in latest-first order.
+- Each post includes:
+- Mentor name
+- Mentor profile picture
+- Media (image/video)
+- Caption
+- Students can click on a mentor to view their full profile.

+- completed the Feed API
+- mentor profile API